 Real Estate Agent

 There are two main types of real estate agents: seller’s agents and buyer's agents.
-Seller's agents work on behalf of sellers while buyer's agents work with those shopping for a home.
+Seller's agents help individuals sell their properties while buyer's agents work with those shopping for a home.
 In exchange for working with you, your real estate agent takes a commission from your home sale or purchase.